pasqualerossi/42-School-Guide/README.md

 ### :white_check_mark: Evaluation
 ```
 - To be evaluated on projects in Common Core Rank 05 and Common Core Rank 06, the evaluator requires to have completed a minimum number of projects and exams in order for them to evaluate you.
+- Some projects are Moulinette and Peer Graded and some are just Peer Graded.
 ```
 Use these tools to find people on your campus who can evaluate you:
   - [Peer Finder By Current Project](https://find-peers.codam.nl/)